Must-be-Ash/email-wallets/README.md

 # MongoDB for duplicate prevention and rate limiting
 MONGODB_URI=your_mongodb_connection_string

+# Verification token secret - Generate a random 32+ character string
+VERIFICATION_TOKEN_SECRET=your_random_secret_here
 ```

 **⚡ The CDP Project ID is all you need to get started!** The other services add waitlist-specific features but aren't required for wallet creation.

+**🔒 Security Note**: The verification token system ensures only users who complete CDP OTP verification can join your waitlist - no bypassing the frontend!

 ---